christides11/hack-and-slash-framework/README.md

 ## Hack and Slash Framework

-**Hack and Slash Framework** (or HnSF) is a Unity-focused framework designed for making hack and slash games.
+**Hack and Slash Framework** (or HnSF) is a Unity framework designed for making hack and slash games.

 ## Roadmap
 HnSF is currently in **pre-alpha**, expect things to change constantly and for code to break.